 Aim 1: To improve incomplete data imputation and early prediction of acute respiratory failure.

-SA 1a: To build a pragmatic EMR based hierarchical Bayesian model implemented in the ultra-fast statistical software Stan to predict a composite outcome [death or prolonged mechanical ventilation > 48 hours] in our Montefiore Medical Center inpatients and compare it with the existing classical (frequentist) algorithm.
+SA 1a: To build a pragmatic EMR based hierarchical Bayesian model implemented in the ultra-fast statistical software Stan to predict a composite outcome [death or prolonged mechanical ventilation > 48 hours] in our inpatients and compare it with the existing classical (frequentist) algorithm.

-SA 1b: To further develop Bayesian data imputation algorithms of missing clinical data using auxiliary data, to identify auxiliary measure properties (ceiling, floor and threshold effects), to integrate imputation and prediction in one coherent hierarchical Bayesian model and compare it to the classical algorithm by Dr. Gong.
+SA 1b: To further develop Bayesian data imputation algorithms of missing clinical data using auxiliary data, to identify auxiliary measure properties (ceiling, floor and threshold effects), to integrate imputation and prediction in one coherent hierarchical Bayesian model and compare it to the classical algorithm used currently.

 Aim 2: To model temporality (institutional learning, seasons) and investigate provider compliance.